6 Reasons Why Open Source Platforms Are Better

 The code is in your hands forever and no one can take it away from you.
-If the original creators decide to abandon their software, you can keep using it and update it yourself.
-This is a big benefit over using a closed source software – if the company shuts down, all your data stored on their servers disappears along with them!
+If the original creators ever decide to abandon their software, you can keep using it and update it yourself.
+This is a big benefit over using closed source software – if the company shuts down, all your data stored on their servers disappears along with them!

 The fact that everyone can access the code and create and distribute their own version of the software does come with some risk if you’re using redistributed versions rather than the original.
 Just be aware that good and bad people can be making changes to the code, so if you’re using a redistributed version, you should always review the code to make sure nothing suspicious is going on, or at least make sure you trust the developer.